digital-asset/docs.daml.com/docs/2.7.1/docs/canton/tutorials/use_daml_sdk.rst

 #.
 Use the `Daml language reference docs <https://docs.daml.com/daml/reference/index.html>`__ to master Daml and build your own Daml model.
 #.
 Test your model using `Daml scripts <https://docs.daml.com/daml-script/index.html>`__.
 #.
 Create a simple UI following the example of the `Create Daml App <https://docs.daml.com/getting-started/index.html>`__ template used in this tutorial.
 #.
-See how to compose :ref:`workflows across multiple Canton domains <canton-composability>`.
+See how to compose :ref:`workflows across multiple Canton synchronization domains <canton-composability>`.
 #.
 Showcase your application on `the forum <https://discuss.daml.com/>`__.